HaochenLiu2000/LSP-RAG/README.md

 Place the folder `webqsp` and `wikimovie` for the other two datasets.

-Download the Llama2-chat model [here](https://huggingface.co/meta-llama) and place the model under `/MoRA/`.
+Download the Llama model [here](https://huggingface.co/meta-llama) and place the model under `/MoRA/`.

 ## 2. Dependencies